 This study serves as a testament to show that recruiting volunteers to be online tutors is a low-cost model that has the potential to support more students.
 In addition, findings illustrate that low-cost online tutoring can be useful during the school day for both remote and in-person learning.

-This study also pointed out that using college students and volunteers is a good way to cut costs in online tutoring, but in most cases, they won’t be able to comprise the entire tutoring body.
+This study also pointed out that using college students and volunteers is a good way to cut costs in online tutoring, but in most cases, they won’t be able to comprise the entire tutoring staff.

 Key takeaways that highlight the main necessary components from Matthew Kraft’s research on offering online tutoring include: